simonerigoni/visualize_istat_data/README.md

 Results are better explained in this [blog post](https://medium.com/@simone.rigoni01/visualize-istat-data-with-microsoft-power-bi-faef3594c155)

+## List of activities

+In the [TODO.d](TODO.md) file you can find the list of tasks and on going activities.

-## Licensing and Acknowledgements
+## Licensing and acknowledgements

-Thank you [ISTAT](https://medium.com/r/?url=https%3A%2F%2Fwww.istat.it%2F) for the datasets and more information about the licensing of the data can be found on their web sites
+Have a look at [LICENSE.md](LICENSE.md) and thanks [ISTAT](https://medium.com/r/?url=https%3A%2F%2Fwww.istat.it%2F) for the datasets and more information about the licensing of the data can be found on their web sites.

+## Outro

+I hope this repository was interesting and thank you for taking the time to check it out.
+On my Medium you can find a more in depth [story](https://medium.com/@simone-rigoni01/) and on my Blogspot you can find the same [post](https://simonerigoni01.blogspot.com/) in italian.
+Let me know if you have any question and if you like the content that I create feel free to [buy me a coffee](https://www.buymeacoffee.com/simonerigoni).